Tokenblkguy83/Learning/README.md

 ## Project Description

 ADBTool is an educational project designed to demonstrate various functionalities and capabilities of the Android Debug Bridge (ADB).
 This tool provides a command-line interface to interact with Android devices, allowing users to perform a wide range of actions such as installing applications, pulling and pushing files, executing shell commands, and more.
+The project has been updated to include new features such as simulating ransomware and starting/stopping a C2 server.

 ## Purpose